OmniLayer/omni-devops/README.md

 # Omniwallet, OmniEngine, and Master Core Devops

-Deployment and management scripts for the new OmniEngine-based Omniwallet.
+Deployment and management scripts for the new Master Core-based Omniwallet.

-Omniwallet consists of 4 main components/servers:
+Omniwallet consists of 4 main components/servers.
+The *Vagrantfile* in this repository contains VM configurations for 3 of these components.
+We are currently focused on using [Amazon RDS](http://aws.amazon.com/rds/postgresql/) for the PostgreSQL server component, but PostgreSQL could be run from a Vagrant VM or any PostgreSQL server host.

-1. Master Core RPC Server
+1. Master Core RPC Server: `mastercore` VM
-1. PostgreSQL Database Server
+1. PostgreSQL Database Server: PostgreSQL or Amazon RDS
-1. OmniEngine Server
+1. OmniEngine Server: `omniengine` VM
-1. Omniwallet Server
+1. Omniwallet Server: `omniwallet` VM (forthcoming)

-Although it is possible to deploy all four servers in a single virtual (or physical) machine, it is recommended to use four seprate VMs and these scripts are currently designed to build and deploy 4 separate VMs.
+Although it should be possible to deploy all four servers in a single virtual (or physical) machine, it is recommended to use four seprate VMs and these scripts are currently designed to build and deploy 4 separate VMs.

 ## Prerequisites